 U.S. PATENT 9,093,058

-♦ Without having to change, remove or even loosen your strings
+♦ No need to change, remove or even loosen your strings

-♦ Without needing a soldering iron to connect your pickup under test.
+♦ Terminal block eliminates the need of a soldering iron to connect your pickup under test.
 Pickup stays in new unused condition.

-♦ Without having to remove your pickguard and pickup ring to access critical wiring
+♦ No reason to remove your pickguard and/or pickup ring to access critical wiring

-♦ Without having to remove back plate plastic to access critical wiring
+♦ No need to remove back-plate on guitar to access critical wiring.

 ♦ Tester mounts quickly and easily anywhere on the smooth finished surface of guitar